 Custer is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Custer is a city of managers, sales and office workers, and service providers.
 There are especially a lot of people living in Custer who work in management occupations (19.21%), office and administrative support (13.58%), and maintenance occupations (9.38%).

-As is often the case in a small city, Custer doesn't have a public transportation system that people use for their commute.
+Custer is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-In terms of college education, Custer is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 28.56% of adults 25 and older in the city have at least a bachelor's degree.
+The overall education level of Custer is somewhat higher than in the average US city of 21.84%: 28.56% of adults 25 and older in the city have at least a bachelor's degree.

 The per capita income in Custer in 2022 was $41,284, which is wealthy relative to South Dakota, and upper middle income relative to the rest of the US.
 This equates to an annual income of $165,136 for a family of four.
 However, Custer contains both very wealthy and poor people as well.